 Parents & Caregivers

-Indiana NOFAS is here to help make your daily life easier.
+Indiana Alliance is here to help make your daily life easier.
 Whether worried about an infant, struggling raising an adolescent, encountering challenges working with an adult, or as an educator having difficulty with a student with an FASD, we hope you find this website useful.

 With each stage of life providing a new challenge, we understand that simple and practical solutions can be invaluable to parents & caregivers.

 FASD is widely understood to be a hidden disability.
 Even among those who do recognize FASD, the focus is often on children and not adults with the disorders.
 As individuals with FASD enter adulthood, they and their family members and caregivers face additional challenges.